privacylabs/oasis/README.md

 We recommend that you install putty so you have a good ssh client to access your Pi.
 Putty is available here: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html (choose putty.exe, putty.zip or the MSI installer).
 Launch putty.exe to have an open terminal for all the commands specified below.

+## Linux Users

+We have tested Ubuntu 14.04 and 16.04.
+Please install avahi-daemon for discovering the Pi on the network - `$ sudo apt-get install avahi-daemon`

 ## Preparing the Pi

 1. Download Raspbian Jessie Lite (https://www.raspberrypi.org/downloads/raspbian/)